marijnh/Eloquent-JavaScript/21_skillsharing.md

 {{hint

-{{index "comment field reset (exercise)", template, "setState method"}}
+{{index "comment field reset (exercise)", template, "syncState method"}}

-The best way to do this is probably to make talks component objects, with a `setState` method, so that they can be updated to show a modified version of the talk.
-During normal operation, the only way a talk can be changed is by adding more comments, so the `setState` method can be relatively simple.
+The best way to do this is probably to make talks component objects, with a `syncState` method, so that they can be updated to show a modified version of the talk.
+During normal operation, the only way a talk can be changed is by adding more comments, so the `syncState` method can be relatively simple.

 The difficult part is that, when a changed list of talks comes in, we